Powerlearnproject/se-day1-assignment-Melbride/README.md

 3. Poor collaboration among team members leads to misunderstandings and delays strategy to overcome: Use communication tools like Slack, to conduct regular stand-up meetings, and maintain clear documentation

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+h) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 1. Unit testing: Tests individual components in isolation.
 It ensures each piece of codes works correctly before integrating it with others
 2. Integration Testing: Tests interactions between multiple components.
 Identifies issues in data flow and communication between modules
 3. System Testing: Tests the entire application as a whole against functional and non-functional requirements.
 It ensures that all integrated parts work together correctly